Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 # Lab 16 - Configure Retention Policies

+## Lab Overview

+Retention policies are crucial components of information governance, allowing organizations to manage the lifecycle of their data, ensure compliance, and meet regulatory requirements.
+Here's an overview of the process to create and configure retention policies

 ## Lab scenario

 In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to state laws, which stipulates that records may be deleted after 1 day without constituting an offense.